PauliusLozys/zincsearch-metrics-client/README.md

 ```

 ### Options
-Custom HTTP client can be passed using `WithHttpClient`
+Custom HTTP client can be passed using `WithHttpClient` \
+Custom metrics flush interval to `ZincSearch` service can be passed using `WithFlushDuration` (default: time.Second)